 Researching the inner ear: AT&T's Bell Labs Acoustics Research Department was mostly involved in automatic speech recognition (ASR), along with various acoustic applications (speaker phone and electret microphones), but historically there was always one person doing hearing research.
+I quickly morphed into that lucky soul.
+At Bell Labs, limits were only determined by one's imagination.

-Within a few years (circa 1982) I was setting up a lab at Columbia University in the Black Building (168th St, NYC), to record from the auditory nerve of the cat Allen83a.
-For this work University of Scranton physicist Paul Fahey joined in.
+The next major event in my life was the arrival of Steven Neely from Washington University, St Louis, who was assigned by BTL management to work with me, and work we did.
+This turned into a life-long seminal friendship, with many important joint publications25,26,50-52,55.
+Within a few years (circa 1982) I was setting up a lab at Columbia University in the Black Building (168th St, NYC), to record from the auditory nerve of the cat.
+For this work University of Scranton physicist Paul Fahey joined in, resulting in another life-long friendship/collaboration, and several key publications on how the nonlinear cochlea processes sound 10,18-21,39-42.